yongcongwang/blog/source/_posts/autonomous/imm-for-prediction.md

 To solve these problems and imporve the prediction accuracy off lane, we use
 - constant velocity kalman filter to predict pedestrian;
-- interacting multiple model of constant velocity(cv), constant acceleration(ca) and constant turn rate(ct) to predict vehicle and bicycle.
+- interacting multiple model(IMM) of constant velocity(cv), constant acceleration(ca) and constant turn rate(ct) to predict vehicle and bicycle.

 # Kalman filter
 In 1960, R.E.
 Kalman published his famous paper describing a recursive solution to the discent-data linear filtering problem.
 Since that time, due in large part to advances in digital computing, the Kalman filter has been the subject of extensive research and application, particularly in the area of autonomous or assisted navigation.